pokealarm/pokealarm/.github/PULL_REQUEST_TEMPLATE.md

 <!---
  Please describe in detail how you tested your changes.
 Make sure to describe what tests you have performed, your testing environment, and if you have used this in a production setting.
+Please add screenshots if appropriate.
 -->

-## Screenshots (if appropriate):

 ## Wiki Update
 <!--